rebelsky/sams-assorted-musings-reflections/curmudgeonly-fun.md

    Facebook Twitter Instagram YouTube RSS Feed
 </pre>

-You know what's really fun about that?
+Yes, that's everything.
+You know what else is really fun about that page?
 Everything in that huge paragraph is a link [10,11].
 But "Top Stories", "More Headlines", and "Pioneer Events" are not links.

-Believe it or not, but I'm not going to rant about that right now.
+Believe it or not, but I'm not going to rant about that page right now.
 I know that Athletics has been working hard on issues like captioning their videos.
 I'm not even sure that the site needs to be accessible through Lynx.
 But it's interesting to see what it looks like.

+Let's turn our attention to FERPA.
 What about FERPA?
-Well, I've decided that in order to be responsible, I should ask about FERPA issues when I'm using cloud services.
+Well, I've decided that in order to be responsible, I should ask about FERPA issues when I'm using or being asked to use cloud-based services.

 > *Is GrinCo FERPA-compliant?*